 So back to these plugs.
 My eyes are soooo dry.
 I can never wear contacts.
 Even the great new moisture ones they come out with.
 Those just stick to my eyes and I have to pry them off.
 I know bad visual.
 Made me squeamish.
 So my optometrist suggested these plugs.
 The picture below is not the actual size!
 Can you imagine?

 They insert these tiny little rice looking things in your tear ducts so the tears won't drain from your eyes.
 Keeping them nice and wet and moisturized.
 See below.
 That's where they go.

 It doesn't hurt.
 You don't feel a thing.
 You don't see a thing either.
 The first time he put them in I was nervous because I just pictured him coming at my eye ball with this plug and tweezers and next thing I know panic attack because who the hell let's anyone come at their eye with a sharp object?
 Honestly when he's about 2 inches away and closer you see nothing.
 Ahhhh panic gone!
 Dry eyes gone.

 I highly recommend these.
-Unfortunately most insurances don't cover these.
+Unfortunately, most insurances don't cover these.
 They run about $150 a pair.
 That might have included my office visit too.
 They are worth every penny!
-I wanna add also I have 2 full bottles of natural tears that I have not needed to use in 3 months! hmmmm jealous much?
+I want to also add I have 2 full bottles of natural tears that I have not needed to use in 3 months! hmmmm jealous much?